projectnessie/iceberg-catalog-migrator/README.md

   [foo.tbl-1, foo.tbl-2, bar.tbl-4, bar.tbl-3, …, …,bar.tbl-1000]
 ```

-Note: a log file will also be generated which prints “successfully migrated table X” on every table migration.
-It also captures table level failures if there are any.
+Please note that a log file will be created, which will print "successfully migrated table X" for every table migration,
+and also log any table level failures, if present.

 ### B.3) executes the migration and out of 1000 tables 10 tables have failed to migrate because the target catalog had the same table and namespace (maybe different schema).Remaining 990 tables were successfully migrated.